A Shopify landing page is created specifically for the goods or services that you want to highlight most in your marketing campaign.

 You can even get their own set of instructions on how to create landing pages using product collections.

-The idea is to understand who your prospective customer directed to these landing pages, so you can customize them accordingly.
+The idea is to understand who your prospective customer directed to these landing pages so that you can customize them accordingly.

 Image Source: Shopify Theme Support

-For example, if you are starting a PPC campaign on the basis of a seasonal promotion, these product collections can help.
+For example, if you are starting a PPC campaign based on a seasonal promotion, these product collections can help.

 There are some benefits you get using the product collections to build Shopify landing pages.

-It makes the writing and designing aspect of creating pages much simpler and easier.
+It makes creating pages much simpler and easier to write and design.
 Also, it reduces the distance to the “add to cart” button on your page.

-The users are already familiar with this feature, so it makes it very convenient for them to use it efficiently.
+The users are already familiar with this feature, making it very convenient for them to use it efficiently.